Zwivel's Complete Guide to the Y Lift Liquid Facelift

 Is there any real lifting in these non-surgical techniques?

 The injected fill changes the volume and structure supporting the skin, lifting and tugging it into a new position.
 However, a Y lift will not provide you with the same level of lift as a surgical facelift.

 How long should I expect a liquid facelift to last?

 The Y Lift claims to last as long as 2 years, but that’s including touch-ups (probably 2 sessions).

 The hyaluronic fillers used in these procedures are naturally broken down by the body, making the procedure safe but not permanent.
 Liquid facelifts using fillers like Radiesse and Sculptra generate their own collagen and can last approximately 2 years.

 Aging, of course, doesn’t suddenly stop after you’ve had a procedure.
 This is why you can’t continue enjoying results for years afterward with only touchups.
 Eventually, you will need to consider getting another full liquid facelift.

 Which filler is best?

 It depends upon what you’re filling.
-The Y Lift generally uses Juvederm of one type or another.
+The Y Lift generally uses some variation of Juvederm.
 The effects are visible immediately and provide good volume.
 Other liquid facelifts use different fills depending on the desired results and area being filled.